 Thanks to all our generous sponsors who have donated their time, skills and products to this amazing garden to help raise awareness of the good work The Greenfingers Charity have done over the years for children’s hospices around the UK.

 Visitors to the garden at the show can expect to be able to take home lots of ideas for sunny roof terraces and overlooked balconies from the upper level of the garden and inspiration for shaded outdoor spaces, basement gardens or courtyard retreats from the lower level.

-Follow us on Instagram and Twitter for real time updates, otherwise check back here next week to see the highlights from the Greenfingers Charity garden build-up week two of the RHS Chelsea Flower Show
+Follow us on Instagram and Twitter for real time updates, otherwise check back here to see the highlights from the Greenfingers Charity garden RHS Chelsea Flower Show